SidBala/ServiceRegistry/README.md

 # ServiceRegistry
 A library to manage service registry and discover over etcd.

+You will need a connection to etcd.
+If you're registering services, you will additionally need the public ip of your host.

+In the common use case where your service is a docker container on top of CoreOS/Fleet, you will need to connect to the etcd endpoint at 172.17.42.1.
+You will determine your own ip/port by passing them as parameters in your fleet service definition.

 ## Connect to etcd
 ```js
 var Registry = require('etcd-service-registry')